opensearch-project/opensearch-sdk-java/DESIGN.md

 ![Plugin architecture](Docs/plugins.png)

 You can install plugins using the [`opensearch-plugin`](https://github.com/opensearch-project/OpenSearch/blob/main/distribution/tools/plugin-cli/src/main/java/org/opensearch/plugins/InstallPluginCommand.java) command line tool.
 The plugin classes are then loaded into OpenSearch.
 Each plugin runs within OpenSearch as a single process.
-Plugins interface with OpenSearch via extension points that plug into the core modules of OpenSearch.
+Plugins interface with OpenSearch through extension points that plug in to the core OpenSearch modules.
 For more information about how plugins work, see [Introduction to OpenSearch plugins](https://opensearch.org/blog/technical-post/2021/12/plugins-intro/).

 For example, consider a plugin that would like to register a custom setting, which a user can toggle through the Rest API.
 The plugin is compiled with the OpenSearch x.y.z version, generating a `.zip` file.
 This `.zip` file is installed using the `opensearch-plugin` tool, which unpacks the code and places it in the `~/plugins/<plugin-name>` directory.
 During the bootstrap of the OpenSearch node, the class loader loads all the code in the `~/plugins/` directory.
-The `Node` object makes a call to `PluginsService` to get all settings the plugins would like to register and adds them to the `additionalSettings` list.
-The list is used to create a `SettingsModule` instance which tracks all settings.
+The `Node` object makes a call to `PluginsService` to get all the settings the plugins would like to register and adds them to the `additionalSettings` list.
+The list is used to create a `SettingsModule` instance that tracks all settings.

 ## Extensions Architecture